devtron-labs/devtron/docs/user-guide/global-configurations/authorization/permission-groups.md

 Once you have given the group name and group description.

 Assign the permissions of groups in the `Devtron Apps`, `Helm Apps` or `Group Chart` permissions section.
-Manage the project, environment, application and role access the same as we discuss in the user access section.
+Manage the project, environment, application and role access the same as we discuss in the user permissions section.

 ![](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/global-configurations/permission-group/permission-group-3.png)